640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Laparoscopic adjustable gastric banding (LAGB) is one of the least invasive operations available for obesity.
-It is done with a few tiny abdominal cuts (1 cm), instead of with one large cut.
+It’s done with a few tiny abdominal cuts, instead of with one large cut.
 The surgeon puts instruments through the cuts.
 One of those instruments is a laparoscope, a tool with a tiny camera.
 The surgeon uses these tools to place a band around the top portion of the stomach, leaving a very small pouch available for food.
 The small pouch means that you feel full after eating only small amounts of food.
 This will help you lose weight.
 As its name suggests, the procedure can be adjusted and even reversed.

-LAGB is used to treat severe obesity, which is linked to hypertension, high cholesterol, type 2 diabetes, sleep apnea, and arthritis.
+LAGB is used to treat severe obesity, which is linked to high blood pressure, high cholesterol, type 2 diabetes, sleep apnea, and arthritis.
 It is recommended for people who have tried other weight loss plans without long-term success.
-Once you lose a significant amount of weight, your risk falls for other weight-related health problems, such as high cholesterol, hypertension, type 2 diabetes, and diseases of the heart and lungs.
-Adjustable gastric banding may help you live longer if you can't lose weight in other ways.
+Once you lose a significant amount of weight, your risk falls for these weight-related health problems.
+Adjustable gastric banding may help you live longer if you can’t lose weight in other ways.

 Your doctor might recommend LAGB if you are severely obese with a body mass index (BMI) greater than 40.
-Your doctor might also recommend it if you have a BMI between 35 and 40 and a medical condition such as sleep apnea, hypertension, heart disease, or type 2 diabetes.
+Your doctor might also recommend it if you have a BMI between 35 and 40 and a medical condition such as sleep apnea, high blood pressure, heart disease, or type 2 diabetes.

-Laparoscopic surgery carries fewer risk factors because you don't need a major cut, or incision.
+Laparoscopic surgery carries fewer risk factors than open surgery because you don’t need a major cut, or incision.
 Although complications from surgery are less common with laparoscopic surgery, they could include life-threatening blood clots, bleeding, or infection.
 The procedure also carries the same risk of any general anesthetic for breathing problems and reactions to medication or anesthesia.
-Other LAGB complications can include band slippage, gastric perforation, or obstruction to the flow of food through the band.
+Other LAGB complications can include band slippage, puncturing the stomach, or blocking the flow of food through the band.

-Severe, life-threatening vitamin and mineral deficiencies such as beriberi have also developed in people who have undergone this surgery.
-This is particularly true if they don't eat a high-protein diet and don't take their daily supplements as prescribed.
-And nutritional deficiencies can occur even if you closely follow the diet and supplements prescribed for you.
+Other complications include severe, life-threatening vitamin and mineral deficiencies such as beriberi (Vitamin B1 deficiency).
+This is particularly true if you don’t eat a high-protein diet and don’t take you daily supplements as prescribed.
+But, nutritional deficiencies can occur even if you closely follow the diet and supplements prescribed for you.
 Your doctor will typically order regular blood tests to watch your levels.

 There may be other risks, depending upon your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

 You will typically be able to go home the day after the procedure.
-Your diet will be mostly liquids and pureed food for two to three weeks.
+Your diet will be mostly liquids and pureed food for 2 to 3 weeks.
 You will then slowly begin adding soft foods, then regular foods.
-You can return to a regular (but smaller) diet after about six weeks.
+You can return to a regular (but smaller) diet after about 6 weeks.

 As part of necessary lifestyle changes, you'll need to eat smaller meals.
 You'll need to chew your food slowly and repeatedly into a liquid slurry before swallowing.
 You also need to eat a healthy diet high in protein, vitamins, and minerals, and low in sugar.